QMeqGR/qm-maxima/README.txt

      (%i8) tpadd(J1z(phi4),tpscmult(-1,J2z(phi4)));
      (%o8)                                  0

-   In the example below we calculate the Clebsh-Gordon coefficients of the two-particle state with two spin-1/2 particles.
+   In the example below we calculate the Clebsch-Gordan coefficients of the two-particle state with two spin-1/2 particles.
 We begin by defining the top rung of the ladder and stepping down.